At Year 7

 Transition to Secondary School

-We encourage boys in Years 4 and 5 (and their parents) to attend our Open Evening in July to see if Judd is a suitable place of learning for them.
+We encourage boys in Years 4 and 5 (and their parents) to attend our Open Evening in July (date to be confirmed) to see if Judd is a suitable place of learning for them.
 All the departments are highly motivated to demonstrate the rich curriculum offered here.

 A member of the Sixth Form will welcome you at the gates and give you a tour of the site.
 You are then able to choose an area of the school to visit next, where a Year 7 student will guide you around the classrooms, and answer any questions you may have.

 The Headteacher gives a number of talks during the evening for which you will have a reserved place, indicated to you on arrival.

 The Open Morning Tours are for Year 6 and parents only following the 11+ results.
 Bookings are essential via the Judd online system.
 More details and a link will appear here nearer the time.
 These mornings will involve a guided tour of the school on a normal working day.
 Please note that there is no Headteacher talk, however, after the tours there are refreshments served in the Schoolroom and an opportunity to put questions to the Senior Leadership Team.